History of Waipapa Taumata Rau, University of Auckland

 Academic freedom and development

 During the Depression of the early 1930s, the College experienced its first dispute over academic freedom.
 The temporary appointment of a lecturer in History, J.C.
 Beaglehole, later a world-famous scholar, was terminated, his friends believed, because of a letter he wrote to a newspaper defending the right of communists to distribute their literature.
 This episode led to a Council election in which the liberal, Hollis Cocker, defeated a conservative candidate.
-The College Council then adopted resolutions in favour of academic freedom and received the undeserved congratulations of the British academic establishment, including Lord Ernest Rutherford and philosopher Lord Wittgenstein.
+The College Council then adopted resolutions in favour of academic freedom and received the unreserved congratulations of the British academic establishment, including Lord Ernest Rutherford and philosopher Lord Wittgenstein.

 Around the same time, the College enrolled a lively group of students led by James Bertram, who established a new literary journal, Phoenix.
 This journal was the focus for the first literary movement in New Zealand history and featured the works of Allen Curnow, A.R.D.
 Fairburn, R.A.K.
 Mason and other distinguished writers.